MakotoTheKnight/codeschool-intellij/README.md

 How to Build
 ============

-This project uses Gradle to assemble the JAR.
 As of version 0.5, we provide the Gradle Wrapper (v.
 1.9) for you to use.

-Once it's on your classpath, run the task:
+Navigate to the `gradle/` directory, and run this command:

+ - Linux/OS X:

+        ./gradlew jar

+ - Windows:

-    gradle jar
+        gradlew.bat jar

 ...and you should have the working copy in your build/libs directory.